iqis/iqis/content/_index.md

 From 2012, I have made a living writing R codes.
 My works have served a pharmaceutical company, several car makers, a fast-serve restaurant chain, a brewery, an equity fund and many others.
 I've also authored course contents for an online learning platform.
 With some rants, this blog is mostly good words about R.

 I have developed several R packages outside the job, and am working to get them on CRAN.
 I use `require()`, because it is a verb.
 I advocate for reproduceable and extensible analyses.
-I also know a little of (by order of fondness): Clojure, JavaScript, Excel & VBA, Python.
+I also know a little of (by order of fondness): Clojure, JavaScript, Perl, Excel & VBA, Python.
 I went to Michigan State University and University of Maryland; Both are quite alright.
 I support the [Free Software Foundation](http://www.fsf.org).